 Rowan Atkinson is, once again, perfectly watchable as the hapless agent and his excellent comic timing and seemingly rubber body just about manages to amuse for 90 minutes, but any longer and this spy would have been in danger of boring the living daylights out of you.

-Ben Miller is excellent as Bough, the real brains behind English’s success, and former Bond girl Olga Kurylenko certainly brings the glamour, but her action skills aren’t showcased enough as a spy from Russia.
+Ben Miller is excellent as Bough, the real brains behind English’s success, and former Bond girl Olga Kurylenko is a spy from Russia with lovely action skills which, sadly, aren’t showcased enough.

-Jake Lacy as Jason Volta, a computer whizz for whom the world is not enough, is neither threatening nor funny as a nondescript baddie attempting global domination.
+Jake Lacy as Jason Volta, a computer whizz for whom the world is not enough, is neither threatening nor funny as a nondescript baddie with his golden eyes fixed on global domination.
 That’s not his fault, he just isn’t written for as the script by William Davies lacks consistency and features some strange choices such as making Emma Thompson’s Prime Minister an alcoholic flirt more interested in impressing a man almost half her age than saving her country.
 Being Emma Thompson she manages to pull it off, but she could’ve been so much more.

 Davies and returning Johnny English Director David Kerr successfully create a handful of laugh out loud moments including wonderful cameos from Charles Dance, Edward Fox and Michael Gambon, but an awful lot of the funny moments lose their impact if you’ve already watched them in the trailer.